 But how do we measure a brand’s awareness?
 We’ve put together some helpful tips and guidance to help strengthen your branding and the understanding you have regarding successfully targeting your audience.

 When looking at how to measure brand awareness, one of the most valuable things to have is data.
 The best way to gather data for this is specifically through surveys and feedback forms.
-Admittedly, not everyone likes the idea of filling in a survey, so you might want to attach a little incentive on this where possible.
+Admittedly, not everyone likes the idea of filling in a survey, so you might want to attach a little incentive to this where possible.

 However, if you’re structuring the surveys correctly and asking the right questions, you can gather a lot of information from your audience on how well your brand is performing.
 When distributing these surveys, it’s worth doing so via agencies and platforms that provide them to the masses.